-A U.S. Federal Government Agency that plays a vital role in supporting all branches of government with fact-based information and research sought a sweeping overhaul of its web presence, in order to more efficiently serve constituents and secure greater internal dfficiencies.
+A U.S. Federal Government Agency that plays a vital role in supporting all branches of government with fact-based information and research sought a sweeping overhaul of its web presence, in order to more efficiently serve constituents and secure greater internal efficiencies.

 The agency needed to migrate from what was described as a “home-grown system with a lot of hand coding” to a mobile responsive, modern CMS that enabled content editors to easily and efficiently make updates and edits.
 The new site also needed a consistent user interface and information architecture that facilitated engagement among a wide range of users.

 Key among the factors driving the development and design of the new website: The original desktop version was not mobile responsive, which had led to a temporary fix in the form of the development of a separate mobile version, which needed to be separately updated and maintained.

 The navigation of the site was not as streamlined as it needed to be, often requiring as many as seven clicks for users to find the information that they were looking for.

 Additionally, content editors were not able to make edits and updates as needed.
 The process of making even the most minor content change required the intervention of IT.